dvhdr/launchpad-pro/README.md

 - Receive user events from the pads and buttons
 - Receive messages from the MIDI/USB ports
 - Receive a tick message to drive timer based code
+- Be notified when someone connects or disconnects a MIDI cable

-By calling into the HAL, your app can
+By calling into the HAL, your app can:

 - Write colours to the LEDs
 - Send messages to the MIDI/USB ports

-The best way to learn about these is to read the documentation in app.h, and to study the (very basic) example code!
+The best way to learn about these is to read the documentation in `app.h`, and to study the (very basic) example code!

 Currently the HAL/app interface does not support reading or writing the flash memory.